diogodiasgrilo/Raycasting_Visualizer_42/README.md

 You can move the square player around with the asdw keys and the square will move in the direction that the rays are shooting towards.

 The a and d keys will move the angle of the rays (player's view).

+The s and w keys will move the player forward and backwards based on where the rays are pointed to.